XDXXDXXDXXDXXDX/i18n-dom/README.md

 When you add nodes or modify nodes, the tool will silently convert for you in the background, you only need to use your default language to develop.

-⭐️ There is almost no need to consider internationalization during development;
+⭐️ No need to assign a separate key to each text;
 ⭐️ Very small, only 673B after compression;
 ⭐️ Independent of framework, based on web api, can be used in browser environment.